-THIS IS TO CERTIFY that this is a true copy of the Regional Centre Land Use By-Law which was passed by a majority vote of the Council of the Halifax Regional Municipality at a duly called meeting held on the 18th day of September, 2019, and reviewed by Municipal Affairs and Housing on the 31st day of October, 2019, and is in effect as of the 30th day of November, 2019.
+THIS IS TO CERTIFY that this is a true copy of the Regional Centre Land Use By-Law which was passed by a majority vote of the Council of the Halifax Regional Municipality at a duly called meeting held on the 18th day of September, 2019, and reviewed by Municipal Affairs and Housing on the 31st day of October, 2019, and came into effect as of the 30th day of November, 2019, which includes all amendments thereto which have been adopted by the Halifax Regional Municipality and are in effect as of the 10th day of October, 2020.

-GIVEN UNDER THE HAND of the Municipal Clerk and under the Corporate Seal of the Halifax Regional Municipality this day of , 201.
+GIVEN UNDER THE HAND of the Municipal Clerk and under the Corporate Seal of the Halifax Regional Municipality this \\\\\ day of \\\\\, 20\\\\.

-Kevin Arjoon Municipal Clerk
+Municipal Clerk